pcardotatgit/ISE-Automation-Workshop/README.md

 # Lab 6 - Automate host isolation thanks to Cisco XDR Automation

-In this lab we use XDR Workflows instead of using python scripts.
-The result must be the same as Lab 6 but completely managed by Cisco XDR.
+In this lab we automation ISE ANC Policy thanks to XDR Workflows instead of using python scripts.

+The result must be the same as Lab 5 but completely managed by Cisco XDR.

-under contruction
+**Pre requisit**

+Pre requisites for this lab are to have your own XDDR Tenant, or have access to an XDR tenant.

+You must be familiar with XDR workflows as well.If you are Not, Have a look to the [XDR Tutorials](https://github.com/pcardotatgit/XDR_Workflows_and_Stuffs) for this.

+You must deploy an XDR Remote for allowing XDR which in on the Public INTERNET to talk with your ISE which might be located into your internal network behinf firewalls.

+**The XDR lab**

+The First step is to get familiar with XDR automation for this use case.
+For all instruction are supposed to be shared with you in the absolutely great PDF documents named **ISE Quarantine Endpoint with XDR**.

+**Lab 5 Use case, again but with XDR**

+Cisco XDR has a lot of native Atomic Workflows for ISE ANC.
+They are all based on ISE ERS APIs.

+One good challenge is to create new XDR workflows for ISE which manage pxGrid REST APIs, and combine them to workflows that manages Webex Alert Messages.

+Some of these workflows are shared in this repository.

 # Lab 7 - Automate host isolation thanks to Event Based Detections in SPLUNK